 Vanilla extract and salt: makes the cake delicious and enhances the flavors of the other ingredients.

 Melted coconut oil: makes the cake tender and moist and adds a light coconut flavor.
-You can also use any other neutral flavored oil or melted butter if you are not dairy-free.
+You can also use any other neutral flavored oil, melted butter or ghee if you are not dairy-free.

 Eggs: help to give the cake structure and bind everything together.